rootwork/rootwork.org/hugo/content/blog/2014-03-15/index.md

 In closing, my one piece of advice is in addition to all the [Twitter](/tags/twitter/) guides and fundraising how-tos in your tool belt, explore some movement history.
-Whether it’s _Poor People’s Movements_ about work against economic injustice, _I’ve Got the Light of Freedom_ or _Southern Labor and Black Civil Rights_ about the black-led freedom struggle
+Whether it's _Poor People's Movements_ about work against economic injustice, _I've Got the Light of Freedom_ or _Southern Labor and Black Civil Rights_ about the black-led freedom struggle

 ![Green Memes organizing guide](2014004-ntc-b-0211280.jpg ' ')

 Or maybe my little article in
 [this recent publication by Green Memes](https://greenmemesteam.tumblr.com/guide).
-Investigate how sustainable social change has transpired in the past, and you’ll be closer to effecting change in the future.
+Investigate how sustainable social change has transpired in the past, and you'll be closer to effecting change in the future.